JohnDaWalka/coingecko-cli/README.md

-  top-gainers-losers   Show top gaining and losing coins (paid plans only) watch                Stream live coin prices via WebSocket (analyst or above) tui                  Interactive terminal UI (markets, trending) commands             List all commands with API metadata (for agents/LLMs) help                 Print help for a command
+  top-gainers-losers   Show top gaining and losing coins (paid plans only) watch                Stream live coin prices via WebSocket (analyst or above) tui                  Interactive terminal UI (markets, trending) update               Upgrade the CLI to the latest version commands             List all commands with API metadata (for agents/LLMs) help                 Print help for a command